-PP+ for previously-LAC will be allocated directly to, and managed by, the school.
-The school will work with the VSH to manage allocation of PP+ for the benefit of our cohort of LAC, or previously-LAC, and according to their needs.
+PP+ for PLAC will be allocated directly to, and managed by, the school.
+The school will work with the VSH to manage allocation of PP+ for the benefit of our cohort of LAC, or PLAC, and according to their needs.
 If deemed necessary, the school will allocate an amount of funding to an individual to support their needs.